RasaHQ/NLU-training-data/README.md

 ### Contributor Checklist

-* Format your training data in the NLU.md, title each section with the type of intent.
+* Format your training data using markdown in the NLU.md file, title each section with the type of intent.

 * Update the README.md file including a list of intents contained in your folder.